 - Fiduciary duty introduces constraints: Trustees must balance beneficiary interests with business realities

-- Asset protection is not automatic: Jurisdiction and structure determine outcomes
+- Asset protection is not automatic: Jurisdiction and framework determine outcomes

 Why Nevada Is a Leading Jurisdiction for Business Trusts

-Nevada does not impose state income tax, which can improve long-term efficiency for certain trust structures.
+- No State Income Tax.
+Nevada does not impose state income tax, which can improve long-term efficiency for certain trust arrangements.

 - Shorter asset protection seasoning periods